Skip to content

 I have been following Kaja Kallas, Vice-President of the European Commission, for some time, and I was particularly struck by her hardline, unforgiving stance on the Russia-Ukraine conflict.
 She has shown little inclination toward negotiation, favoring an aggressive, battlefield-driven resolution, even though a complete military victory against Russia is highly unrealistic.

 Her approach raises questions: Is she misinformed?
 Lacking diplomatic skills?
-Or is her personality simply wired toward confrontation?
+Or is her personality wired toward confrontation?

-When I examined her BaZi chart, I found revealing answers.
+Kaja Kallas BaZi ChartWhen I examined her BaZi Chart, I found revealing answers.
 Kallas is a Yang Fire Day Master, surrounded by Fire and Dry Earth—both reinforcing an unyielding, aggressive nature.
-Fire, especially Yang Fire, represents intense willpower, strong ideology, and the tendency to see matters in black and white.
-When Fire dominates a chart, especially without the cooling influence of Water or the balancing force of Metal, it creates a relentless, uncompromising personality.
+Fire, especially Yang Fire, represents intense willpower, strong ideology, and a tendency to view matters in black-and-white terms.
+When Fire dominates a Chart, especially without the cooling influence of Water or the balancing force of Metal, it creates a relentless, uncompromising personality.

 Furthermore, she has two Horse branches, each carrying Yin Fire, adding another layer of intensity and competitiveness.
 The Horse is one of the strongest Fire branches, and in her case, it amplifies her militant approach.
 This explains why she sees enemies everywhere and prioritizes destruction over diplomacy.